Management Department (MGT)

 Human Resources: Current Issues and Policies

-An in-depth investigation of selected current trends and issues of importance in personnel and industrial relations.
-An integrative, case-oriented approach to the study of problems and policy in personnel and industrial relations.
+This course covers an in-depth investigation of selected current trends and issues of importance in Human Resource Management (HRM) and industrial relations / Labor & Employment Relations (LER).
+A case-oriented approach is used to study advanced, technical problems and policy issues in these fields.
 Simulation exercises and case analysis are used in addition to lecture and student presentations.
-Prerequisite: admission to business; senior standing.
+Prerequisite: MGT 308 or MGT 385 or concurrent enrollment.
 Offered Occasionally.

 MGT 487 Cr.3